g1llz/lab/README.md

 # lab
-A simple repository to store the codes, experiments and other stuff
+A simple repository to store codes, experiments and other stuff. :coffee: